Stellantis/stellantis.github.io/connected-vehicles/3-privacy.md

 ---
-layout: doc-article
+layout: simple-article
 permalink: /connected-vehicles/privacy/
 section: connected-vehicles
 title: Privacy Settings
+subsection: overview
 description: "Privacy settings are set in the infotainment system by the owner of the vehicle.
-Find information about these restrictions."
+Find information about these settings here."
+subtitle: "Learn about privacy"
 ---

 # INBOARD